How many South Africans are driving without car insurance?

 They don’t realise the consequences of not having insurance

-Cars, some more than others, are expensive to repair and, if you don’t have insurance, you have to fork out the money some or other way when your car needs to be repaired.
-Also, a lot of people don’t realise how easy it is to write off a car.
+Cars, some more than others, are expensive to repair.
+And, if you don’t have insurance, you have to fork out the money some or other way when your car needs to be repaired after an accident.
+Unfortunately, a lot of people don’t realise how easy it is to write off a car.

 Their car is not their pride and joy

-To some, bumps, dents and scratches are a huge deal and to others, they’re only concerned about the main function of their car, being to get them from A to B. The problem with this is that many of these drivers don’t take the third party into account, so they don’t have third party cover in the case that they get into an accident.
+To some, bumps, dents and scratches are a huge deal.
+To others, they’re only concerned about the main function of their car, being to get them from A to B. The problem with this is that many of these drivers don’t take the third party into account, so they don’t have third party cover in the case that they get into an accident.